infinum/fiscalizer/README.md

 ## Introduction

-Fiscalization is the process of transfering various document types from a business entity to the tax authorities with the goal of reducing tax fraud.
-In Croatia this process can be executed over the Internet, this gem is intended to automate this process.
+Fiscalization is the process of transferring various document types from a business entity to the tax authorities with the goal of reducing tax fraud.
+In Croatia this process can be executed over the Internet and this gem is intended to automate the process.

-## Documentation

-Every folder has it's own README file which explanes in detail the files in it.

-Examples are located in the `example` folder.
-Basic setup and fiscalization are demonstrated here.

-Tests are located in the `test` folder.
-Test setup is explaned there.

-All classes, in their separate files, are located in the `fiscalizer` folder.

-## Instalation
+## Installation

 Add this line to your application's Gemfile: